InsaLili/insalili.github.io/pages/projects.md

 			</div>
 			<div class="col-md-6">
 				<h5>Description:</h5>
 				<p>It is an infrastructure which allows the dynamic reconfiguration of interactive spaces by grouping different devices together.
 I applied a simple web-based game onto this infrastructure.
 The game world could be automatially extended when we bring in new devices.
-User can touch the interactive surface to control a little player to jump through devices to collect stars.
-To see how it works, please check the <b><a target="_blank" href="https://youtu.be/A-14eEVYPoM">video here</a></b>.</p>
+User can touch the interactive surface to control a little player to jump through devices to collect stars.</p>
+				<p>To see how it works, please check the <b><a target="_blank" href="https://youtu.be/A-14eEVYPoM">video here</a></b>.</p>
 				<p>For more information of this work, welcome to check our paper <a target="_blank" href="http://dl.acm.org/citation.cfm?id=2669548">here</a>.</p>
-				<p>Check the codes on github <b><a href="">here</a></b>.</p>
 			</div>
 		</div>
-		<h4>Develop methods & tools:</h4>
+		<h5>Develop methods & tools:</h5>
     <ul>
       <li>Developed a device detection system using <b>Arduino</b> and magnet switches</li>
       <li>Developed multi-touch and tangible interaction recognition using <b>CCV</b></li>